Farama-Foundation/gym-docs/docs/source/environments/atari/index.md

 |ALE/Amidar-v5                 |`"rgb"`   |`5`        |`0.25`                     |`True`             |
 |ALE/Amidar-ram-v5             |`"ram"`   |`5`        |`0.25`                     |`True`             |

-### Options
+### Flavors
 Some games allow the user to set a difficulty level and a game mode.
 Different modes/difficulties may have different game dynamics and (if a reduced action space is used) different action spaces.
-We follow the convention of [[2]](#2) and refer to the combination of difficulty level and game mode as an option of a game.
+We follow the convention of [[2]](#2) and refer to the combination of difficulty level and game mode as an flavor of a game.
 The following table shows the available modes and difficulty levels for different Atari games:

 | Environment      | Valid Modes                                     | Default Mode   |